carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 They also serve to describe that the type of they key is `r1` for record type `r0`.

+In this context, they are simply an index of a list with _phantom types_.

 ---

 ## Haskell Relational Record (HRR)